Online Stochastic Matching: New Algorithms and Bounds: Appendix

-Notice that $u$ is not in the cycle $C_{1}$ and thus Lemma \ref{lem:cycle} can be used.
+\xhdr{Proof of Claim \ref{cl:vw1a}.} Notice that $u$ is not in the cycle $C_{1}$ and thus Lemma \ref{lem:cycle} can be used.
 Figure \ref{fig:fu=1} describes all possible cases when a node $u \in U$ has $H_u = 1$.
 (We ignore all those cases when $H_{u}<1$, since they will not appear in the $\WS$.)

 Let $v_{1}$ and $v_{2}$ be the two neighbors of $u$ with $H_{(u,v_{1})}=2/3$ and $H_{(u,v_{2})}=1/3$.
 In total, there are $4 \times 10$ combinations, where $v_{1}$ is chosen from some $\alpha_{i}, 1 \le i \le 4$ and $v_{2}$ is chosen from some $\beta_{i}, 1 \le i \le 9$.
-For $H_u=1$, we need to find the worst combination among these such that the value $\mathsf{P}_{u}$ is minimized.
+For $H_u=1$, we need to find the worst combination among these such that the value $A_u$ is minimized.
 We can find this $\WS$ using the Lemma \ref{lem:cycle}.

-For each type of $\alpha_{i}, \beta_{j}$, we compute the values it will contribute to the term $(1-B_{u})\prod_{v \sim u}(1-\Pr[G_{u}^{v}])$.
+For each type of $\alpha_{i}, \beta_{j}$, we compute the values it will contribute to the term $(1-A_{u,1})\prod_{v \sim u}(1-\Pr[A_{u,2}^v])$.
 For example, assume $v_{1}$ is of type $\alpha_{1}$, denoted by $v_{1}(\alpha_{1})$.
-It contributes $e^{-0.9}$ to the term $(1-B_{u})$ and $(1-\Pr[G_{u}^{v_{1}}])$ to $\prod_{v \sim u}(1-\Pr[G_{u}^{v}])$, thus the total value it contributes is $\gamma(v_{1}, \alpha_{1})=e^{-0.9}(1-\Pr[G_{u}^{v_{1}}])$.
+It contributes $\euler^{-0.9}$ to the term $(1-A_{u,1})$ and $(1-\Pr[A_{u,2}^{v_1}])$ to $\prod_{v \sim u}(1-\Pr[A_{u,2}^v])$, thus the total value it contributes is $\gamma(v_{1}, \alpha_{1})=\euler^{-0.9}(1-\Pr[A_{u,2}^{v_1}])$.
 Similarly, we can compute all $\gamma(v_{1}, \alpha_{i})$ and $\gamma(v_{2}, \beta_{j})$.
 Let $i^{*}=\argmax_{i}\gamma(v_{1}, \alpha_{i}) $ and $j^{*}=\argmax_{j}\gamma(v_{2}, \beta_{j}) $.
-The $\WS$ is for the combination $\{v_{1}(\alpha_{i^{*}}), v_{2}(\beta_{j^{*}})\}$ and the resulting value of $\mathsf{P}_{u}$ and $\RR{\RLA}{1}$ is as follows:
+The $\WS$ is for the combination $\{v_{1}(\alpha_{i^{*}}), v_{2}(\beta_{j^{*}})\}$ and the resulting value of $A_u$ and $\RR{\RLA}{1}$ is as follows:

 Here is a list of $\gamma(v_{1}, \alpha_{i})$ and $\gamma(v_{2}, \beta_{j})$, for each $1 \le i \le 4$ and $1 \le j \le 9$.